 Some of the best math games come from your own imagination.
 Play a math scavenger hunt.
 Use chalk to scribble numbers on the driveway and quiz your kids with math questions they have to answer by running to the correct number.
+Begin basic counting skills with blocks.
 Math can become an activity they enjoy rather than an educational drill.

 4. Bake Cookies

 Soft cookies make excellent teaching tools.
 While you can count the cookies you bake for simple math, a fresh batch is also perfect for teaching fractions.

 With a plastic knife, kids can learn how to cut a cookie into eighths, fourths and halves.
 The act of visually seeing a fourth created as well as them getting to cut that whole into fourths makes an impression in a child's mind.

 Use those small cookie pieces to teach her how to add and subtract fractions.
 For example, 1/4 of a cookie + 1/4 of a cookie = 1/2 of a cookie.
 Put the pieces together for her to see the cookie half.